 Enjoy cashback rewards.

 One of the best features of having a credit card is having rebates and cashback.
-These said cashback could be accumulated and converted into cash.
+This said cashback could be accumulated and converted into cash.
 You can also use these for travel points.

 Using a rewards type of credit card can help you save more for other purchases.
 However, this might be tempting.
 Make sure that you only spend according to your lifestyle.

-For example, you might earn S$ 500 cash if you spend S$ 3,000 in the first three months after getting your credit card.
+For example, you might earn $500 cash if you spend $3,000 in the first three months after getting your credit card.
 After that, you can spend it on essential things or save them for future uses.